 - If your cat spends most of their time indoors, they may benefit from a special indoor formula to reduce hairballs, or a lower calorie diet as they’ll be less likely to roam and more likely to put on weight, such as Pro Plan Light.

-- If your cat is neutered, they may find a specialist food for neutered cats helpful that can maintain a healthy urinary tract, such as Purina One Urinary Care.
+- If your cat is neutered, they may find a specialist food for neutered cats helpful to aid with maintaining a healthy urinary tract, such as Purina One Urinary Care.

 - Older cats will also need to have a slightly adjusted diet, as well as pregnant mothers and cats that are obese or overweight.
 Purina has several ranges just for senior cats.